wrappedcbdc/strails-skill/README.md

-# srails-skill
+# strails-skill
-claiude code skill for working with srails
+claiude code skill for working with strails